 Here is what CMI customers are saying…

-> “The CMI Supervisor and Management Boot Camp at the 2015 ISSA trade showin Las Vegas was great, as were all of the instructors (Brant, Marion, Mickey).
+“The CMI Supervisor and Management Boot Camp at the 2015 ISSA trade show in Las Vegas was great, as were all of the instructors (Brant, Marion, Mickey).
 The pace was very comfortable for taking notes and digesting the information.
-We were able to ask questions throughout, and have discussions that involved the entire class.
-The content of the course, coupled with the instructors was extremely relevant in regards to the needs of a supervisor in today’s work environment.
+We were able to ask questions throughout and have discussions that involved the entire class.
+The content of the course, coupled with the instructors was extremely relevant in regard to the needs of a supervisor in today’s work environment.
 Furthermore, Brant provided a great degree of personal experience that helped to illustrate the various topics covered in class.
 I have confidence that I can make some significant changes with what I have learned.
 I look forward to implementing the new processes and continuing to grow and develop within my role as a result of the course.
 I highly recommend this course for anyone entering supervision as well as a refresher for long-time supervisors.”

-> “The ISSA trade show was wonderful.
+“The ISSA trade show was wonderful.
 I was personally impressed with the great spectrum of businesses there –very well done.

 Delicia Morris-King, Custodial Supervisor, Birmingham Airport Authority“

 I wanted to tell you that the course is one of the best I have attended!

 “THANK YOU, Brant

 I appreciate all the knowledge you and Perry shared with us and I hope to attend more CMI classes in the future.

 Tony Covarrubias – Cal State“

 Thank you for your expertise in the field.
 I learned a lot about the new technology emerging in our field, but mostly I learned a lot about myself and how to improve my management style.
 Before I attended your class, I was dreading the need to complete the custodial reorg plan that had been sitting on my desk for the past six months and Steve was counting the days toward retirement.